ctkremer/P_repens/README.md

 ### IBD vs. IBE regression analyses (Fig. 4 & Supplemental Files)

 For each of the 2066 markers, we fit generalized linear mixed models relating the pairwise genetic distances among populations to environmental and physical distances.
 We then related the effect sizes characterizing each of the environmental and physical covariates to the FST of each individual marker.
 (For more details on this novel analysis, see the main text).
 These analyses are contained in the R script: `P_repens_PopGen_analysis_code.R`.
-This analysis required several input data sets (`all_allele_frequencies_032417.csv`, `marker_fst_table.csv`, both described above).
+This analysis required several input data sets (`all_allele_frequencies_032417.csv`, `marker_fst_table.csv`, and `sample_PCA_and_covars.csv`, all described above).
 For convenience, we have also provided several of the intermediate data sets produced in this analysis, as several steps required significant computation time.
 Starting with these intermediate files, interested readers can jump through the analysis.

 #### `pairwise_population_differences.csv`
 	A data set of the pairwise genetic and environmental distances among populations, calculated as an intermediate data file before MCMCglmm regressions.